 Whether it’s enjoying the seagulls calling in a small coastal town or listening to a summer jazz festival, there’s a South Carolina town for everyone!

 York packs in plenty of classic South Carolina heritage to provide a grand romantic weekend out.
 The downtown historic district is ripe for walking tours, and both sides of the street have maintained their original integrity to showcase small town southern American history.

 The original jail, built-in 1828, sits right next to a courthouse constructed in 1914 to allow visitors an intimate look at how the town used to handle business.
-Blended in with all this history are modern breweries, several accommodation options, and activities to provide something for everyone.
+Modern breweries, several accommodation options, and activities to provide something for everyone are blended in with all this history.

 Bed and Breakfasts give you an intimate stay right downtown, and a Natural History Museum keeps a thriving hummingbird population to support a vast swath of rare local fauna.